yenba/miyoo-mini-checker/README.md

 This is a python script that has been containerized into a Docker container to check for Miyoo Mini stock every 5 seconds.
 It will then send a push notification to Pushover to alert you of any new items.

+Thanks to user Dawning Anchors on the [Retro Game Handhelds Discord](https://discord.com/invite/p4uRmCd) server for putting together a site that checks for Miyoo Mini stock.
+This script is utilizing [that sites API page.](https://prettygr.im/anyminis/api)

 ## Prerequisites

 - **Pushover Account**